baggepinnen/LowLevelParticleFilters.jl/docs/src/index.md

 !!! info
     If your function `dynamics` describes a continuous-time ODE, do not forget to **discretize** it before passing it to the UKF.
 See [Discretization](@ref) for more information.

-## UKF for DAE systems
-See the docstring for [`DAEUnscentedKalmanFilter`](@ref) or the [test file](https://github.com/baggepinnen/LowLevelParticleFilters.jl/blob/master/test/test_ukf.jl).
-This filter is modeled after
-> "Nonlinear State Estimation of Differential Algebraic Systems"
-> Ravi K. Mandela, Raghunathan Rengaswamy, Shankar Narasimhan

-!!! warning
-    This filter is still considered experimental and subject to change without respecting semantic versioning.
-Use at your own risk.
-The [`AdvancedParticleFilter`](@ref) also supports DAE systems, see [this tutorial](https://juliahub.com/ui/Notebooks/fredrik-carlson2/controlsystems/dae_stateest.jl).

 # Extended Kalman Filter
 The [`ExtendedKalmanFilter`](@ref) ([EKF](https://en.wikipedia.org/wiki/Extended_Kalman_filter)) is similar to the UKF, but propagates Gaussian distributions by linearizing the dynamics and using the formulas for linear systems similar to the standard Kalman filter.
 This can be slightly faster than the UKF (not always), but also less accurate for strongly nonlinear systems.
 The linearization is performed automatically using ForwardDiff.jl.
 In general, the UKF is recommended over the EKF unless the EKF is faster and computational performance is the top priority.